MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/troubleshoot-issues-with-imap-mailbox-migration.md

 > [!NOTE]
 > You can skip this page if you don't control the IMAP system that you are migrating from.

-The Office 365 Network Analysis Tool is designed to help analyze networking related issues between an external network and the Office 365 services.
+The Microsoft 365 Network Analysis Tool is designed to help analyze networking related issues between an external network and the Microsoft 365 services.

 1. Select one of the below appropriate regional URLs.